Need help now?

 Referral for psychiatric can be made from a doctor in Student Health Service.

-Counselling Services is committed to providing respectful and supportive services for all students.
+UBC's wellness professionals are committed to providing respectful and supportive services for all students.

 Finding the right person to speak with is important.
 Please let us know if you have a request regarding the specific wellness professional you'd like to see, including gender or cultural background, or if you've already been speaking with a wellness professional and would like to speak with someone else.